Meet YOLO26: next-gen vision AI.

 AI is also making waves in the design and manufacturing of various optical devices.
 With respect to the design aspect, generative AI can come in handy for quickly designing optical devices.
 AI systems can then step in to monitor manufacturing processes and help cut costs.
 Finally, AI and computer vision can be used to inspect and detect any flaws in manufactured products like optical fiber cables or lenses that the human eye might miss.

 To this effect, many companies are looking into using AI to design and manufacture state-of-the-art lenses.
 A leader in the ophthalmic lens industry, EssilorLuxottica has collected vast amounts of anonymized data from lens orders, test data, and internal studies.
 They are using AI to extract knowledge from this data, such as consumer lifestyle insights and lens performance metrics, and using it to improve lens designs.
 They are also using behavioral AI to design their latest generation of varifocal lenses.
-This takes into account the patient's spacial behavior (how they move their head and eyes to view their surrounding environment) to design more comfortable lenses.
+This takes into account the patient's spatial behavior (how they move their head and eyes to view their surrounding environment) to design more comfortable lenses.

 Fig 2.
 Essilor’s new progressive lens line, the Varilux® XR series™, is designed using AI.